 Listening is a skill.
 We are born to listen (remember how beautifully babies stare up and listen to your voice?) however it seems as we grow up and more thoughts enter our heads, we have to learn to balance thinking and listening.
 If you have ever tried to explain something to a child who only wants to tell you about their latest make-believe game, I’m sure you know what I’m talking about.

 Even as adults we have the power of choosing when we are going to listen.
 To our children, to our own thoughts, to what other people are saying, or to the noise around us.
 There is a lot to choose from, and intentionally deciding what to listen to and when is an important habit to create (namely, for our children, listening to the adults who are giving instructions for their own good and safety).
 Here is a simple game to introduce these concepts and show what can happen when we do listen and follow directions.

-This is marked Group Activity since it is a game that requires little or no materials and would be suitable for more than a couple kids.
+This is a great Group Activity – it requires little or no materials and would be suitable for more than a couple kids, perfect for the classroom as well.
 At least two children is probably best for the activity.

 We sat in a circle and I asked the boys to listen to my instructions because we were going to “make” something together.
 They were intrigued and watched attentively as I gave the first direction: “Rub your fingers together.”

 After we were doing the same motion together for 10 seconds or so, I gave a new instruction.
 The order was: rub your hands together, snap your fingers (they have fun trying to copy this one), clap softly, clap loudly, pat your chest, pat your legs, stomp your feet, stomp and clap at the same time, add “crashing” noises with your mouth.